Daniel Day-Lewis: 1980s

-Day-Lewis gained further public notice that year with A Room with a View (1985), based on the novel by E. M. Forster.
-Set in the Edwardian period of turn-of-the-20th-century England, he portrayed an entirely different character: Cecil Vyse, the proper upper-class fiancé of the main character Lucy Honeychurch (played by Helena Bonham Carter).

-In 1987, Day-Lewis assumed leading man status by starring in Philip Kaufman's adaptation of Milan Kundera's The Unbearable Lightness of Being, in which he portrayed a Czech surgeon whose hyperactive sex life is thrown into disarray when he allows himself to become emotionally involved with a woman.
+In 1987, Day-Lewis assumed leading man status by starring in Philip Kaufman's The Unbearable Lightness of Being, in which he portrayed a Czech surgeon whose hyperactive sex life is thrown into disarray when he allows himself to become emotionally involved with a woman.
 During the eight-month shoot, he learned Czech, and first began to refuse to break character on or off the set for the entire shooting schedule.
 During this period, Day-Lewis was regarded as "one of Britain's most exciting young actors".
 He and other young British actors of the time, such as Gary Oldman, Colin Firth, Tim Roth, and Bruce Payne, were dubbed the "Brit Pack".

 Day-Lewis progressed his personal version of method acting in 1989 with his performance as Christy Brown in Jim Sheridan's My Left Foot.
-It won him numerous awards, including the Academy Award for Best Actor and BAFTA Award for Best Actor.
+It won him numerous awards, including the Academy Award for Best Actor and BAFTA Award for Best Actor in a Leading Role.
 Brown, known as a writer and painter, was born with cerebral palsy, and was able to control only his left foot.
 Day-Lewis prepared for the role by making frequent visits to Sandymount School Clinic in Dublin, where he formed friendships with several people with disabilities, some of whom had no speech.
 During filming, he again refused to break character.
 Playing a severely paralysed character on screen, off-screen Day-Lewis had to be moved around the set in his wheelchair, and crew members would curse at having to lift him over camera and lighting wires, all so that he might gain insight into all aspects of Brown's life, including the embarrassments.
 Crew members were also required to spoon-feed him.
 It was rumoured that he had broken two ribs during filming from assuming a hunched-over position in his wheelchair for so many weeks, something he denied years later at the 2013 Santa Barbara International Film Festival.